HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ## Future

 Let's dive into a couple of experimental hints.
-Very close to release we have Priority Hints, at the moment actively experimented with the web community.
-Lastly we have the 103 Early Hints in HTTP/2, which is still in early inception and there are a few players like [Chrome and Fastly collaborating for upcoming test trials]](https://www.fastly.com/blog/beyond-server-push-experimenting-with-the-103-early-hints-status-code).
+Very close to release we have Priority Hints, which is actively experimented with in the web community.
+We also have the 103 Early Hints in HTTP/2, which is still in early inception and there are a few players like [Chrome and Fastly collaborating for upcoming test trials](https://www.fastly.com/blog/beyond-server-push-experimenting-with-the-103-early-hints-status-code).

-### Priority Hints
+### Priority hints

 [Priority hints](https://developers.google.com/web/updates/2019/02/priority-hints) are an API for expressing the fetch priority of a resource: high, low, or auto.
-They can be used to help deprioritize images (e.g. inside a Carousel), re-prioritize scripts and even help de-prioritize fetches.
+They can be used to help deprioritize images (e.g. inside a Carousel), re-prioritize scripts, and even help de-prioritize fetches.

 This new hint can be used either as an HTML tag or by changing the priority of fetch requests via the `importance` option, which takes the same values as the HTML attribute.

 With `preload` and `prefetch`, the priority is set by the browser depending on the type of resource.
 By using Priority Hints we can force the browser to change the default option.

-{# TODO - simplify all these figures #}
+{# TODO(authors) - simplify all these figures #}

 {{ figure_markup(
   caption="The rate of priority hint adoption on mobile",